 How long will it take?

-All participants must undertake a further 3 months in either the service, skills or physical recreation section.
+All participants must undertake a further 3 months in either the volunteering, skills or physical section.

 ||Either 3 months or 6 months